PyWavelets/pywt/doc/source/index.rst

 PyWavelets - Discrete Wavelet Transform in Python
 =================================================

-PyWavelets is a free Open Source wavelet transform software for Python_ programming language.
+PyWavelets is a free Open Source wavelet transform software for the Python_ programming language.
 It is written in Python, Cython and C for a mix of easy and powerful high-level interface and the best performance.